Reprak11/flask-auth-app/README.md

 <tr>
 <td>
   Login with authentication app example done with Flask.
 This app contains Home, Profile, Login, Sign in and Logout views and funtionality.
-  Base in the tutorial of Anthony Herbert
+  Base in the tutorial of Anthony Herbert.
 </td>
 </tr>
 </table>